yagosys/test/readme.md

 ```

-### use case 3 upgrade
+### use case 3 -  use kubectl to do rolling upgrade

-upgrade from versio 7.0.7 to 7.2.2
+> upgrade from versio 7.0.7 to 7.2.2

+> after upgrade, license and config shall remain

 ```
 ./use_case_3_rollupgrade.sh